Skip to content

 fun sha256(data: String): Int;

-In case data is a String it should have a number of bits divisible by 88, and in case it’s a Slice it must also have no references (i.e. only up to 1023 bits of data in total).
+In case data is a String it should have a number of bits divisible by 88, and in case it’s a Slice it must also have no references (i.e. only up to 10231023 bits of data in total).
+This function tries to resolve constant string values at compile-time whenever possible.

 Usage examples: